OleRoel/cpp_neural_network_mnist/README.md

 The same training is performed with different flavours of the same code.

 ### BLAS
 Uses [BLAS](http://www.netlib.org/blas/) library for optimizing matrix operations with help of the cblas library.
-The library has been installed via `brew install openblas`.
+The library is preinstalled on my OS.

 ### BLIS
 [BLIS](https://github.com/flame/blis) is a portable software framework for instantiating high-performance BLAS-like dense linear algebra libraries.
 The library has been cloned from github and then: